convexengineering/gplibrary/1682/solar_hale/solar_hale.md

 # Station Keeping Requirements

-The minimum altitude needs to be 15,000 ft in order to reach the station keeping requirement of a 100 km diameter footprint.
-In order to clear air traffic the minimum altitude needs to be at least 70,000 ft.
-Graph below shows the wind distributions required to station keep at both 15,000 ft and 70,000 ft.
+To achieve the minimum footprint of 100km, the aircraft must fly at 15,000 ft.
+In order to avoid diminished solar irradiance due to weather, and to avoid air traffic conflicts, the aircraft must fly at 50,000 ft or above.

 \begin{figure}[h!]
 	\label{f:windspeeds}
 	\begin{center}
-	\includegraphics[scale = .5]{windspeeds}
+	\includegraphics[scale = 0.45]{windspeeds}
-	\caption{This figure shows the wind speeds necessary to station keep at the 90\%, 95\% and the 99\% for a given altitude.
-As is seen for 15,000 ft the 90\% wind speed is 25 m/s and for 70,000 ft the 90\% wind speed is 32 m/s.}
+	\caption{This figure shows the wind speeds necessary to station keep at the 90\%, 95\% and the 99\% winds for a given altitude.
+As can be seen, the winds at 50,000 ft are higher than those at 15,000 ft.}
 	\end{center}
 \end{figure}

+Please note that the wind speed in this model was set to 10 m/s and the minimum altitude to 15,000 ft to ensure the feasibility of the optimization.
+After the initial sizing, both the wind speed and minimum altitude were varied to observe its effect on the size of the aircraft.
+The results of that study are shown below.

 ```python
 #inPDF: replace with StationKeeping.vars.generated.tex